The Invisible Sphere

 Augustiner Chorherrenstift Monastery

-The Invisible Sphere is a body of work initiated from a residential period at Augustiner Chorherrenstift Monastery in Bodensee, where a group of five international artists were invited to research and develop a work responding to Hildegard von Bingen’s ‘Ordo Virtutum’ — an allegorical morality play composed circa 1151, in which virtues and the devil wrestle for a single soul.
-What emerged from this period was a performative exploration in themes of identity, renunciation and rebellion: expressing an interpretation of Hildegard’s life-work through movement, sound, poetry, film and photography.
+The Invisible Sphere is a body of work initiated from a residential period at Augustiner Chorherrenstift Monastery in Bodensee, where a group of international artists were invited to research and develop a work responding to Hildegard von Bingen’s Ordo Virtutum — an allegorical morality play composed circa 1151, in which virtues and the devil are depicted in their wrestle for a single soul.
+What emerged from this period was a performative exploration in themes of identity, renunciation and rebellion: expressing an interpretation of Hildegard’s life-work through movement, sound, poetry, installation, film and photography.

-Hildegard von Bingen was a radical artist and visionary, who explored far beyond the usual the limitations of spirituality, art and imagination – and whose works still today transport the mind toward places and forms that challenge and inspire our ever evolving relationship with the supernatural.
-Exploring conflict, disobedience, madness, and the erotic – themes so intrinsically associated with religious experience, yet so rarely permitted to be explicitly depicted or engaged – this project is an adventurous and contemporary interpretation of feminist theological history and iconography.
+Hildegard von Bingen was a radical artist and visionary, who explored far beyond the usual limitations of spirituality, art and imagination – and whose works still today transport the mind toward places and forms that challenge and inspire our ever evolving relationship with the supernatural.
+Grappling with conflict, disobedience, madness, and the erotic – themes so intrinsically associated with religious experience, yet so rarely permitted to be explicitly depicted or engaged – this project is an adventurous and contemporary interpretation of feminist theological history and iconography.